yzchen/MAGiQ-CombBLAS/report/Report3.md

 This is an actual query.

+*There are two types of multiplications here, first one is semiring multiplication, second is normal one.
+If the formula contains a scalar, then use normal multiplication, else use semiring one.*

 A problem occurs when I construct a sparse matrix and multiply it with matrix from file, result will always be zero.